Tamara McClintock Greenberg, PsyD, MS

 Tamara received a post-doctorate Masters Degree in Clinical Psychopharmacology from Alliant University/California School of Professional Psychology in 2004, her Doctorate Degree in Clinical Psychology (secondary emphasis in Clinical Health Psychology) from Argosy University/Minnesota School of Professional Psychology, Minneapolis, MN in 1997.

 She received the Jacob Markovitz Memorial Scholarship toward her graduate school studies.
-Her pre-doctoral internship was at the Veterans Affairs Medical Center in North Chicago, IL from 1996-1997.
+Her APA-approved predoctoral internship was at the Veterans Affairs Medical Center in North Chicago, IL from 1996-1997.
 She has been licensed as a clinical psychologist in the state of California since 1999 (PSY 16206).